Willy-Kimura/HotkeyListener/README.md

 Hotkey hotkey3 = new Hotkey(Keys.Control | Keys.Alt, Keys.T);

 // To update our hotkey, simply pass the current hotkey with
-// a 'ref' keyword to the variable and its replacement. hkl.Update(ref hotkey3, new Hotkey(Keys.Alt, Keys.T);
+// a 'ref' keyword to the variable and its replacement hotkey. hkl.Update(ref hotkey3, new Hotkey(Keys.Alt, Keys.T);
 ```

 This will ensure that both the hotkey and its variable have been updated to reflect the changes made.
-This design is especially handy if your application saves *user settings* after update.
+This design will be especially handy if your application saves *user settings* after update.

 Here's another classical example of updating a hotkey: